christianalfoni/module-loader-tdd/README.md

 - The loading of files is based on directory structuring.
 You can overwrite with "paths", but that just adds complexity
 - It is very complex with lots of functionality
+- Have not successfully accomplished code-coverage with it

 In RequireJS defense I am not using all the functionality and maybe the projects I work on would benefit more with a different structure etc, but that also indicates its complexity.